Dog Breed Directory

 Owner Suitability

-Cavalier King Charles Spaniels are among the most affectionate and people-oriented breeds you can own.
-They thrive on human companionship and want to be involved in every aspect of family life.
+Cavalier King Charles Spaniels are affectionate, people-oriented dogs who thrive on human companionship.
 Their gentle nature makes them excellent with children, seniors, and other pets.
-However, their health issues are significant—specifically mitral valve disease, which affects a majority of the breed.
-Prospective owners must be prepared for potentially expensive veterinary care and regular cardiac screenings.
-They're not dogs to be left alone all day; they need to be with their people.
-When properly cared for, they're utterly charming companions who will shower you with unconditional love.Stats:
+However, they are prone to significant health issues—specifically mitral valve disease—so owners must prepare for potentially expensive veterinary care and regular cardiac screenings.
+They cannot be left alone all day.
+With proper care, they are utterly charming, loving companions.

 Origin & History